Vincent van Gogh: Early years

 In April 1876, he returned to England to take unpaid work as a supply teacher in a small boarding school in Ramsgate.
 When the proprietor moved to Isleworth in Middlesex, Van Gogh went with him.
 The arrangement was not successful; he left to become a Methodist minister's assistant.
 His parents had meanwhile moved to Etten; in 1876 he returned home at Christmas for six months and took work at a bookshop in Dordrecht.
 He was unhappy in the position, and spent his time doodling or translating passages from the Bible into English, French, and German.
 He immersed himself in Christianity and became increasingly pious and monastic.
 According to his flatmate of the time, Paulus van Görlitz, Van Gogh ate frugally, avoiding meat.

 To support his religious conviction and his desire to become a pastor, in 1877, the family sent him to live with his uncle Johannes Stricker, a respected theologian, in Amsterdam.
 Van Gogh prepared for the University of Amsterdam theology entrance examination; he failed the exam and left his uncle's house in July 1878.
 He undertook, but also failed, a three-month course at a Protestant missionary school in Laken, near Brussels.

-In January 1879, he took up a post as a missionary at Petit-Wasmes in the working class, coal-mining district of Borinage in Belgium.
+In January 1879, he took up a post as a missionary at Petit-Wasmes in the working-class, coal-mining district of Borinage in Belgium.
 To show support for his impoverished congregation, he gave up his comfortable lodgings at a bakery to a homeless person and moved to a small hut, where he slept on straw.
 His humble living conditions did not endear him to church authorities, who dismissed him for "undermining the dignity of the priesthood."
-He then walked the 75 km to Brussels, returned briefly to Cuesmes in the Borinage, but he gave in to pressure from his parents to return home to Etten.
+He then walked the 75 km to Brussels before briefly to Cuesmes in the Borinage, but he gave in to pressure from his parents to return home to Etten.
 He stayed there until around March 1880, (Note: Hulsker suggests that van Gogh returned to the Borinage and then back to Etten in this period.) which caused concern and frustration for his parents.
 His father was especially frustrated and advised that his son be committed to the lunatic asylum in Geel.
 (Note: See Jan Hulsker's speech The Borinage Episode and the Misrepresentation of Vincent van Gogh, Van Gogh Symposium, 10–11 May 1990.)

 Van Gogh returned to Cuesmes in August 1880, where he lodged with a miner until October.
 He became interested in the people and scenes around him, and he recorded them in drawings after Theo's suggestion that he take up art in earnest.
 He travelled to Brussels later in the year, to follow Theo's recommendation that he study with the Dutch artist Willem Roelofs, who persuaded him – in spite of his dislike of formal schools of art – to attend the Académie Royale des Beaux-Arts.
 He registered at the Académie in November 1880, where he studied anatomy and the standard rules of modelling and perspective.